CovidNet/covidnet.github.io/datastatement.md

 # Data Statement for CovidNet

-> **How to use this document:**
-> Fill in each section according to the instructions.
-Give as much detail as you can, but there's no need to extrapolate.
-The goal is to help people understand your data when they approach it.
-This could be someone looking at it in ten years, or it could be you yourself looking back at the data in two years.

-> For full details, the best source is the original Data Statements paper, here: https://www.aclweb.org/anthology/Q18-1041/ .

-> Instruction fields are given as blockquotes; delete the instructions when you're done, and provide the file with your data, for example as "DATASTATEMENT.md".
-The lists in some blocks are designed to be filled in, but it's good to also leave a written description of what's happening, as well as the list.
-It's fine to skip some fields if the information isn't known.

-> Only blockquoted content should be deleted; the final about statement should be left intact.

 Data set name: CovidNet - a multilingual word net for COVID-19 government communication

 Citation: -